Historic Çeşme

 Ancient Çeşme

 c.
-800BCHomer was born in Ionia (Chios or Smyrna)
+800BCHomer was born in Ionia (Smyrna, Colophon or Chios)

 545 BCPersian rule – Cyrus the Great, destruction of Smyrna